dhowland/EasyAVR/README.md

 #### Installation

+*Python*

+A complete Python install is required, plus the setuptools package.
+For example, this command will get you going:

+`sudo apt-get install python python-tk python-setuptools`

 *dfu-programmer*

 dfu-programmer can be installed on Linux using your chosen package manager.
 Typically, it will look something like this: